Toronto Metropolitan University: Campus

 The university's central campus primarily lies within the Garden District of downtown Toronto.
 The campus is "interwoven" with the rest of the downtown core, with few entrance markers delineating the campus from the rest of the city.
 Most of the campus is designated as a mixed-use institutional area, although portions of the campus are situated in areas zoned for commercial and residential use.
 In addition to zoning by-laws, the height of the university's buildings is also limited by ordinances that protect the flight paths of air medical services to St. Michael's Hospital and the Hospital for Sick Children.

 Gerrard Street to the north, Jarvis Street to the east, Dundas Street East to the south, and Yonge Street to the west, serve as the perimeter for the campus core; although the university also operates facilities beyond the core campus.
-Kerr Hall serves as the "campus heart," while Gould Street to the south of Kerr Hall serves as the university's main east–west corridor, connecting it with the other areas of the campus.
+Kerr Hall serves as the "campus heart," while Gould Street to the south of Kerr Hall serves as the university's main east–west corridor, connecting it with the other areas of the campus..
+In May 2025, the (former) Dundas TTC station stop was approved to be renamed to TMU station and will be renamed December 7th.

 Most of the streets and laneways throughout Toronto Metropolitan University's campus are considered a part of the public realm.
 These include connector streets open to vehicular traffic and pedestrian-only streets.
 Victoria Street south of Gerrard Street is designated as a pedestrian-only zone, having been closed to vehicular traffic since 1978.
 In 2010, a one-year pilot program was approved by the municipal government that limited Gould Street to pedestrian traffic only, an initiative that was later extended by six months.
 In February 2012, the city moved to permanently close Gould Street to car traffic, from O'Keefe Lane to Bond Street.
 The closed pedestrian-only portions of Gould Street is designated as Toronto Metropolitan University Square, and includes an outdoor skating rink in the winter.